willdurand/willdurand.github.io/_posts/2012-08-02-rest-apis-with-symfony2-the-right-way.markdown

 tags: [ PHP ]
 ---

+_Last updated: 2013-04-11 - PUT/PATCH methods should not return a `Location`
+header._

 Designing a **REST** API is not easy.
 No, really!
 If you want to design an API the right way, you have to think a lot about everything, and either to be pragmatic or to be an API terrorist.
 It's not just about **GET**, **POST**, **PUT**, and